brianlam38/Sec-Cheatsheets/OSCP/OSCP_Buffer_Overflow_Win32.md

 ### 6. FIND ADDRESS OF A JMP-ESP IN A .DLL

-Run `!mona modules` to find a suitable .DLL which has no internal security mechanisms:
+Run `!mona modules` to find a suitable .DLL which has no internal security mechanisms and double-click to load it:
 ![BOF_STEP6_JMPESP1](images/BOF_STEP6_JMPESP1.png)

 Once a .DLL has been found, click on the `e` to list all executable modules/.DLLs loaded with the application and then double-click on it: